Am I required to live on campus?

 - Georgetown University

 - Washington DC 20057-(last 4 digits of your box number)

 Freshmen can participate in CHARMS.

 I have been accepted into a Living Learning Community.
 Should I still complete CHARMS?

 No. If you have been accepted into a Living and Learning community, you should not enter the second part of CHARMS.
 If you have not already been informed of your status, please check with the New Student Guide for response dates.
 Any questions about your status should be directed to the program administrator.

 I can see where some students would want to search for a roommate, but I'd rather avoid the process altogether.What can I do?

 Just go to the CHARMS main menu and click on the link that reads "Remove yourself from the roommate matching process."
 After confirming the screen that follows, you will be removed from the CHARMS process - you will not have to select a roommate, and you will not be visible to anyone else searching for a roommate.
-The Housing Services staff will use your living preference questionnaire to match you with another student to form a roommate pair based on your common living preferences.I understand that I can send messages to other students through CHARMS, but how does it work?
+The Office of Residential Living will use your living preference questionnaire to match you with another student to form a roommate pair based on your common living preferences.I understand that I can send messages to other students through CHARMS, but how does it work?
 Is it like Instant Messenger?